xsigmu06/Digital-electronics-2/Labs/Project/README.md

 ### Module
 ![module](Images/hc-sr04.png)

 Ultrasonic sensor HC-SR04 enables measuring distance in range of 2 _cm_ to 4 _m_.
-It uses sonar to send high frequency impulses at 40 kHz, therefore it is not affected by sunlight or black material.
+It uses sonar to send high frequency impulses at 40 _kHz_, therefore it is not affected by sunlight or black material.
 Sound waves can also penetrate through water.
 Measurement accuracy can be up to 3 _mm_.
 Measuring angle is 15 degree.

 ### Pins
-Input pin _Trigger_ must receive 10 _us_ long high pulse (5_V_) to generate ultrasonic burst, which is then reflected off an obstacle back to receiver.
-When the sound wave gets back, a high value (5_V_) will be set on output pin _Echo_.
+Input pin _Trigger_ must receive 10 _us_ long high pulse (5 _V_) to generate ultrasonic burst, which is then reflected off an obstacle back to receiver.
+When the sound wave gets back, a high value (5 _V_) will be set on output pin _Echo_.
 The width of this signal (in _μs_) is proportional to measured distance divided by 2 (the wave travels to object and back), which can be calculated as follows:

 _distance = time / 58 [cm]_